VoronDesign/VoronUsers/printer_mods/hymness1/Quickdraw_probe_Voron_Switchwire/Klipper_Macros/README.md

 You need to add [include dock_macros.cfg] in your printer.cfg file

-There are some safety measures but this is still a work in progress.
-Be sure to add dock_probe to your start_print macro.
+There are some safety measures, but this is still a work in progress.
+For the moment, failing to dock will report an error state and pause any ongoing action.
+As for failing to attach the probe, you'll get an error message too stating that the probe reports as triggered prior to movement.
+Be sure to add dock_probe to your start_print macro after your bed mesh or other probing actions.

 I plan to write a tutorial here for initial startup.
 In the meantime, you can hit me up on Discord @hymness1#0546